Harmonic analysis on certain spherical varieties: The Schwartz space of the affine closure of a Braverman--Kazhdan space

 \subsection{The Schwartz space}

 For functions $f \in C^\infty(X_P^{\circ}(F))$ and $x=P^{\mathrm{op},\mathrm{der}}(F)g\in X_{P^{\mathrm{op}}}^{\circ}(F),$ we define the unnormalized intertwining operator

 whenever this integral is absolutely convergent (or obtained via some regularization procedure).
-We refer to $\mathcal{R}_{P|P^{\mathrm{op}}}$ as a \textbf{Radon transform}, as it follows from the proof of Theorem \ref{thm:FT} below that it is a generalization of the classical Radon transform (see also \cite[\S 2.9]{BKnormalized}).
-That this agrees with the operator defined by Braverman and Kazhdan is proved in \cite[\S 4]{Shahidi:Generalized}.
+We refer to $\mathcal{R}_{P|P^{\mathrm{op}}}$ as a \textbf{Radon transform}, as it is a generalization of the classical Radon transform \cite[\S 2.9]{BKnormalized}.
+That this agrees with the operator defined by Braverman and Kazhdan is proved in \cite[\S 5]{Shahidi:Generalized}.
 For example, we have maps

 and